pansihub/pancli/README.md

 run a spider is very easy by executing `pancli crawl {spider_name}`, the command is compatiable with `scrapy crawl`

-One special parameter which is the `-f ` parameter which specify a FIGURE file that all parameters of a spider can be writen in a simple JSON/YAML file.
-If you run spider verfy often, FIGURE file can save your life.
+One special and the most wonderful parameter is the `-f ` parameter, which specifies a FIGURE file in which all settings/parameters/plugins of a spider can be writen as a simple JSON/YAML file.
+If you run spider very often, FIGURE file can save tons of time.

 FIGURE fields: